 Giulia Crispiani is a visual artist and writer based in Rome, where she is an editor for NERO Editions.

-LOCALES is a curatorial platform founded in Rome in 2020 and currently directed by Sara Alberani and Marta Federici.
-Its aim is to activate a reflection on the public sphere through artistic practices.
-Through a series of site-specific programs involving commissions of new artworks, explorations in public space, learning moments and performances, LOCALES addresses the complexity of contemporary urgencies from the political and social history of symbolic places in the city of Rome and the communities that inhabit them.
+LOCALES is a curatorial platform founded in Rome that aims to inspire a reflection on the public sphere through artistic practices.
+Through a series of site-specific programs involving commissions of new artworks, explorations of public spaces, educational activities, and performances, LOCALES addresses the complexity of contemporary urgencies starting from the political and social history of symbolic places in the city and their local communities.
+The current LOCALES team is composed of Sara Alberani, Marta Federici, Chiara Siravo (Directors and Curators), Chiara Pagano (Curator of Narratives), Giulia Caruso (Project Manager), Alice Albanese Ginammi (Intern).